 AI Layer

 Chatbots, voicebots, and generative AI agents that manage triage, routing, summarisation, knowledge retrieval, and quality checks, taking on more work autonomously while elevating what humans do.
+AI in BPO simply becomes a commodity.

 Elastic Gig Workforce